SocialGouv/oblik/README.md

 **Oblik makes VPA compatible with HPA**; you can use the Horizontal Pod Autoscaler (HPA) as before.
 Oblik only handles resource definitions automatically using VPA recommendations.

+## How it works

+* **Automatic VPA Management**: Oblik automatically creates, updates, and deletes VPA objects for enabled workloads.
+* **Cron-like Scheduling**: Oblik runs on a configurable cron schedule to apply VPA recommendations to workloads.
+You can specify the schedule using annotations on the workloads, and include random delays to stagger updates across your cluster.
+* **Mutating Admission Webhook**: Oblik includes a mutating admission webhook that enforces default resource requests and limits on initial deployment of workloads.
+The webhook applies default resource requests and limits if they are not specified in the workload's manifest.

 ## Requirements

-* **Mutating Admission Webhook**: Oblik includes a mutating webhook to enforce default resources on initial deployment.
-* **Oblik Operator**: Oblik handles the creation, updating, and deletion of VPA objects for workloads that have Oblik enabled.
+* **Vertical Pod Autoscaler (VPA) Operator**: Oblik requires the official Kubernetes VPA operator, which is not installed by default on Kubernetes clusters.
+You can find it here: [Official Kubernetes VPA Operator](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler)

+    * **Note**: You only need the **VPA recommender** component.
+The admission-controller and updater components are not required and can be omitted.
+This reduces the complexity and potential conflicts within your cluster.

+    * **Deployment Example**: When deploying the VPA operator, ensure that only the recommender is enabled.

 ## Installation